25+ simultaneous imaging sessions

 Source evidence drives can be imaged to up to 5 targets each.
 Targets may include:

-• E01, AFF4, RAW files located on other drives.
+- E01, AFF4, RAW files located on drives connected to TaskForce.
 Encryption with VeraCrypt is available as an option.

 Start imaging automatically in Express mode

-TaskForce 2 forensic hardware imager empowers your team to streamline and expedite your workflow with Express mode.
+TaskForce 2 empowers your team to streamline and expedite your workflow with Express mode.

 Once the Express mode is enabled, you just plug your evidence drive into any of TaskForce 2 ports, and an imaging session starts automatically with the settings of your choice.